Skip to content

 Table of Contents

-If your business provides goods or services in England, it is worth considering whether you will need a trade mark.
-Before submitting a trade mark application, it is beneficial to engage specialist legal advice to ensure your trade mark is as protective as possible In this article, we will discuss what types of advice are the most essential and other types of advice you can receive to make your application more straightforward.
+If your business provides goods or services in the UK, it is worth considering whether you need a trade mark.
+Before submitting a trade mark application, it is beneficial to engage specialist legal advice to ensure your trade mark is as protective as possible.
+In this article, we will discuss the most essential and other types of advice you can receive to make your application more straightforward.

-When deciding on the type of trade mark you are applying to register, it can be highly useful to seek professional advice from an intellectual property rights lawyer.
-The Intellectual Property Office requires that trade marks meet specific criteria, which you can achieve by:
+When deciding on the type of trade mark you are applying to register, seeking professional advice from an intellectual property rights lawyer can be highly useful.
+The Intellectual Property Office (ICO) requires that trade marks meet specific criteria, which you can achieve by:

 • ensuring the format of your mark is capable of registration;

-• researching currently registered trade marks to avoid a worthless application; and
+• researching currently registered trade marks to avoid a trade mark dispute; and

-• ensuring your mark is not misleading, offensive, non-distinctive, or too descriptive in character.
+• ensuring your mark is not misleading, offensive, non-distinctive, or too descriptive.

 You should be creative with your trade mark design, as your mark must be distinctive for your area of industry.
-Legal advice can assist you by ensuring that the design you are seeking to register is capable of registration with the Intellectual Property Office and meets their relatively long list of requirements.
+Legal advice can ensure that the mark you seek to register is capable of registration with the ICO and meets their relatively long list of requirements.

 It is easy to make mistakes, particularly if you have limited experience with registration applications.
-Consequently, legal advice can make the process much more straightforward and avoid any unnecessary delays or failed applications.
+Consequently, legal advice can make the process much more straightforward and avoid unnecessary delays or the wasted expenditure of failed applications.

-You can also obtain crucial legal advice regarding which classifications to register your mark within.
-You can think of classifications are areas of industry in which your trade mark will apply.
+You can also obtain crucial legal advice regarding which classifications to register your mark.
+“Classes” refer to an internationally agreed system of categorising goods and services.
 These may be areas you either work in currently or intend to branch into in the future.
-Classifying your trade mark is a crucial step in the application process, and you must handle it with care.
+Classifying your trade mark is a crucial step in the application process, and you must handle it carefully.

 Protecting Your Intellectual Property Rights

-Once the Intellectual Property Office grants you a registered trade mark, it will be your responsibility to protect your intellectual property rights.
-If another business attempts to use your trade mark without consent, you will have legal rights to challenge their usage, also known as intellectual property infringement.
-Examples of infringement include using:
+Once the ICO grants you a registered trade mark, you will be responsible for enforcing your intellectual property rights.
+If another business attempts to use your trade mark without consent, you will have legal rights to challenge its usage by alleging trade mark infringement

 • your trade mark on their products;